prysmaticlabs/documentation/website/docs/security-best-practices.md

 ## Closing remarks
-Participating as a validator can be rewarding public service [13], but it's not without risk.
+Participating as a validator can be rewarding public service [<a href='#footnote-13'>13</a>], but it's not without risk.
 Following these security best practices will help you minimize risk.

 If you have any questions, feel free to visit our [Discord](https://discord.com/invite/XkyZSSk4My).